tristanbatchler/tbat.me/_posts/2024-11-10-godot-golang-mmo-part-5.md

 }
 ```

-This one's a little longer, but no more complicated than the `handleLogin` method.
+This one's a little longer, but no more complicated than the `handleLoginRequest` method.
 We are first doing the same sanity check to ensure the message originated from our client, and then we are validating the username with a helper function we will define in a moment.
 If the username is invalid, we send a failure message back to the client.

 Next, we are checking if the user already exists in the database.
 If they do, we send a failure message back to the client.